MicrosoftDocs/architecture-center/docs/solution-ideas/articles/map-threats-it-environment-content.md

 The example architecture in this article uses the following Azure components:

+- [Azure AD](https://azure.microsoft.com/services/active-directory) is a cloud-based identity and access management service.
+Azure AD helps your users to access external resources, such as Microsoft 365, the Azure portal, and thousands of other SaaS applications.
+It also helps them access internal resources, like apps on your corporate intranet network.

 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network) is the fundamental building block for your private network in Azure.
 Virtual Network enables many types of Azure resources to securely communicate with each other, the internet, and on-premises networks.
-Virtual Network is like a traditional network that you'd operate in your own datacenter, but with the added benefits of Azure's infrastructure, such as scale, availability, and isolation.
+Virtual Network provides a virtual network that benefits from Azure's infrastructure, such as scale, availability, and isolation.

-- [Azure Load Balancer](https://azure.microsoft.com/services/load-balancer) is a high-performance, ultra low-latency Layer 4 load-balancing service (inbound and outbound) for all UDP and TCP protocols.
+- [Azure Load Balancer](https://azure.microsoft.com/services/load-balancer) is a high-performance, low-latency Layer 4 load-balancing service (inbound and outbound) for all UDP and TCP protocols.
 It's built to handle millions of requests per second while ensuring that your solution is highly available.
 Azure Load Balancer is zone-redundant, ensuring high availability across Availability Zones.

 - [Virtual machines](https://azure.microsoft.com/services/virtual-machines) is one of several types of on-demand, scalable computing resources that Azure offers.
 An Azure virtual machine (VM) gives you the flexibility of virtualization without having to buy and maintain the physical hardware that runs it.

 - [Azure Kubernetes service](https://azure.microsoft.com/services/kubernetes-service) (AKS) is a fully managed Kubernetes service for deploying and managing containerized applications.
-AKS provides serverless Kubernetes, CI/CD, and enterprise-grade security and governance.
+AKS provides serverless Kubernetes, continuous integration/continuous delivery (CI/CD), and enterprise-grade security and governance.

 - [Azure Virtual Desktop](https://azure.microsoft.com/services/virtual-desktop) is a desktop and app virtualization service that runs on the cloud to provide desktops for remote users.